 Maximum dividends before higher rate tax in 2014-2015

-As the tax year progresses, many owners of small limited companies want to know the maximum amount that they can pay themselves in dividends in the current UK income tax year, before having to pay higher rates of tax.
+As the tax year progresses, many owners of small limited companies want to know the maximum amount that they can pay themselves in dividends in the current UK income tax year, without having to pay higher rates of tax.

 Calculation of maximum dividend

 The calculation is complicated by the fact that dividends are paid with “notional tax credits” attached.
 This simply means that the dividend that is paid is deemed to have had 10% tax deducted from it, although this 10% tax is not actually paid to anyone.
 The total of the actual dividend payment plus the 10% tax credit is the amount that needs to be used when looking at the total taxable income for the year.
 So, for example, a dividend payment of £27,000 is grossed up by the 10% tax credit to £30,000.
-This is the figure that is added to all other income to see whether higher rate tax is payable.
+This is the figure that is added to all other income to see whether any higher tax rate is payable.

 Rate of tax on dividends